CsBigDataHub/working-with-vim/pages/configuration.md

 The mapping translates what you typed on the left-hand side to the mapped keys on the right-hand side.
 The right-hand side is just a set of keys you might of typed.

-It is a good best practice to use the `noremap` version to not allow recursive remapping of the `{rhs}`.
+It is a good best practice to use the `noremap` version to not allow recursive remapping of the `{rhs}` unless you need it.
 This avoids potential issues with other definitions or plugins.
+You need recursion if the `{rhs}` is also a mapping, see quote example below.

 It is also recommended to use `xmap` instead of `vmap` for VISUAL mode, unless there is a specifc reason to need the mapping also in select mode.

+### Example Mapping

 Here is an example mapping for NORMAL mode to add a semi-colon to the end of the current line.